 Cash vs Accrual Accounting: Tax Implications

 All businesses want to reduce their tax burden as much as possible.
 Typically, the accrual method allows the most flexibility because you can better control when you invoice customers.

 If you're using the cash method, you can try to collect payments during what you believe will be the lower income year to decrease your tax bill during the higher year.
 You can also pay off expenses during the higher income year to increase your deductible expenses during the year you'll likely have to pay more in taxes.

 If you use accrual accounting, you can issue invoices during the lower income year to decrease the tax bill in the high income year.
 You can also ask suppliers, vendors, and other creditors to invoice you before or after January 1 to gain the most tax flexibility.

 Whether you are trying to increase your business's profitability or trying to decide which accounting method is right for your small business, remember, you don't have to figure it out alone.
-A lawyer can help you sort out the wisest option while ensuring that you remain compliant with relevant regulations.
-Contact a local attorney for a free initial case review to discuss how they can help make your business more profitable.
+A lawyer can help you sort out the best option while ensuring that you remain compliant with relevant regulations.
+Contact an experienced, local employment law attorney today.